GAP-LAB-CUHK-SZ/MVHumanNet/README.md

 MVHumanNet contains **4,500** human identities,  **9,000** daily outfits,  **60,000** motion sequences,  **645 million** with extensive annotations, including human masks, camera parameters , 2D and 3D keypoints, SMPL/SMPLX parameters, and corresponding textual descriptions.

+## Updates （MVHumanNet_Part1 is available now!）
+- 2024.05.07: MVHumanNet_Part1 is released! :fire::fire::fire::fire::fire::fire::fire:
+  > MVHumanNet_Part1 contains about **2500** IDs and **4800** outfits.
+  > We provide links to download the MVHumanNet_Part1.
+Please fill out the [form](https://docs.google.com/forms/d/1pN5JoMj9HgvVrWY_U4mJlmoQHXLPRHwVa6PRlAhLRDs) to get the download links.

+**The rest data will be available soon.**

-##  Samples of MVHumanNet are available now！！！
+- 2023.12.20 Samples of MVHumanNet are available now！！！
-These samples contain **100** outfits, with 6+1 motions sequences for each.
+  > These samples contain **100** outfits, with 6+1 motions sequences for each.

-We provide a link to download the samples.
+  > We provide a link to download the samples.
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeI5ywaBKgbmIBajuXGyo_u8F3nJIANMFww9tr9f0ylecSUuw/viewform?usp=sf_link) to get the download link.

-**More data will be available soon.**

 ### Folder structure
 ```